 Peer to peer emotional support groups

 Emotional support groups can be peer support groups led by people who share the same experiences, also referred to as facilitators with experience in leading support groups.
-In a peer support group, members learn through shared experiences on the best coping skills, self-help, and self-care methods, which play an important role in the wellness of the members.
+In a peer support group such as an introvert support group for men, members learn through shared experiences on the best coping skills, self-help, and self-care methods, which play an important role in the wellness of the members.
 Alcohol anonymous groups are a type of peer-led emotional support group.

 Professional emotional support groups

 These are more formal support groups led by health professionals.
 These formal support groups are meant to deliver more information on specific health or mental issues.
 However, these groups are not preferred since they lack empathy present in a peer support group.